ibm-cloud-docs/cephaas/s3_cert_view.md

 {: #retrieving-sds-s3-certificate-details-cli}
 {: cli}

-Use the `certificate` command to retrieve and view the S3 SSL Certificates expiration date and it's status.
+Use the `certificate` command to retrieve and view the S3 SSL Certificates expiration date and its status.

-Run the following command and ensure you have provided the endpoint url.
+Run the following command and ensure that you have provided the endpoint url.

 ```sh
 ibmcloud software-defined-storage cert --url string